Catalogue: Traditional Program:

 |207||Calculus and Analytic Geometry I (3).
 Prereq: MAT 102, or consent of instructor.

-Open to freshmen with mathematics ACT score of 26 or above.
+Open to freshmen with mathematics ACT score of 26 or above (SAT math score is 610 or above).
 Concepts of analytic geometry, functions, limits, derivatives, and applications of derivatives.
 (Fall only)

 |208||Calculus and Analytic Geometry II (3).
 Prereq: MAT 207.